silentorb/design-and-development/articles/the-doctors-dilemma.md

 ## The Doctor's Dilemma

+> There's more than one way to skin a cat

 ### Background

 When there is damage inside a person's body, all health practitioners face the same challenge: the damaged area is surrounded by one or more layers that prevent direct interaction with the damaged area.
 How does one get at the damaged area?